New Year’s Resolutions Often FAIL because the are Impotent & Uninspired.

 So here’s what I realized was at stake if I didn’t make the changes necessary to living a healthier life:

 - Britt’s side of the family doesn’t struggle with their weight.
-But mine does…and since my girls were really young at the time, I had no idea if they would or not.
+But mine does … and since my girls were really young at the time, I had no idea if they would or not.
 Regardless, my slothful ways weren’t showing them how to approach diet and exercise in a healthy, everyday way.
-That wasn’t loving, fair, or helpful to them.
+That wasn’t loving, fair, nor helpful to them.

 There are other heart connections, but you get the picture.
 (However, if you want to read more about how and why I turned things around, check out the post I did a few years back – Redeem Your Own Self…Live a Healthier Lifestyle.)

-Fortunately, I can honestly, proudly, and happily say that my girls now do see the importance of living a healthy lifestyle.
+Fortunately, I can honestly, proudly, and happily say that now my girls do see the importance of living a healthy lifestyle in me and how I live.
 Which I hope will set them up to live healthier and more engaged lives.
 And…and…odds are they’ll get to enjoy a “better-than” me for many more years.
 We all win!

-And just because it’s not January 1st, don’t wait until next year to establish a resolution that has a chance of success.
-Do it now…there’s no time like the present!
+And if you’re reading this and the calendar has already flipped to February, don’t wait until 1/1/xx to establish a resolution that has a chance of success.
+Do it now … there’s no time like the present!

 Take care friends,